 Light: While pothos do well in a variety of light conditions and can even tolerate low light, moderate indoor light is ideal.
 Outdoors they can be grown in shade to partial shade.
 Wherever you decide to display your pothos, just be sure to avoid direct sunlight.
 A highly variegated pothos may lose its variegation when placed in low-light conditions.
 Since only the green parts of the leaves can make energy, the leaves will compensate for the lack of light by turning more green.
 Pale leaves that turn yellowish in color could indicate that your plant is getting too much light.

-Water: Keep soil most, but be careful not to overwater.
+Water: Keep soil moist, but be careful not to overwater.
 Easier said than done, right?
 Pothos do best when their soil is allowed to dry out between waterings.
 To achieve this watering technique allow only the top two inches to dry being sure that the roots are still moist.
 If the leaves are wilting or turning brown, you should water the plant more often.
 If the leaves are yellow, you may be watering it too much.
 Excessive watering may cause root rot.